SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 }
 ```

-This code causes 2 boxing allocations that can reasonable affect performance if used on the critical path.
+This code causes 2 boxing allocations that can reasonable affect performance if used in the application's critical path.
 It used to be the case that `o is null` was causing the boxing allocation if `o` is a nullable value type (see [Suboptimal code for e is null](https://github.com/dotnet/roslyn/issues/13247)) so I really hope that this behavior will be fixed (here is [an issue on github](https://github.com/dotnet/roslyn/issues/20642)).

-Similarly, if the `n` is of type `object` the `o is 42` will cause one boxing allocation (for the literal `42`), even though the similar switch-based code would not cause any allocations.
+If the `n` variable is of type `object` the `o is 42` will cause one boxing allocation (for the literal `42`), even though the similar switch-based code would not cause any allocations.

 ## The `var` patterns in `is`-expressions